cobeylab/covid_IL/README.md

 Simulations involving different public health interventions will be later uploaded to the [Forecasting](./Forecasting) directory.
 The forecasts incorporate several types of uncertainty that contribute to variation:
 * Uncertainty in precisely how many individuals will be infected, recover, or die each day (demographic stochasticity)
-* Uncertainty in the fraction of COVID-19 deaths in hospitals that were missed in March due to inadequate testing
-* Uncertainty in the fraction of the population infected on March 1
-* Uncertainty in the inferred transmission rates
+* Uncertainty in the final inferred transmission rate for each region.

-Incorporating all of these types of uncertainty produces a range of potential epidemic trajectories.
+Incorporating this uncertainty produces a range of potential epidemic trajectories.

-### Public health interventions
-The model can be adapted to investigate different types of interventions.
-We currently model shelter-in-place as a reduction in the overall transmission rate, which is shared by all infected individuals, and reductions in age- and location-specific contact rates.
-We model specific hypothetical scenarios to reflect the relaxing of shelter-in-place interventions, which we describe in the [Forecasting](./Forecasting) directory.

 ### Caveats
 The model's predictions will shift as new data on COVID-19 emerges from Illinois and around the world.